Submitted by Amanda Page, MFA, Assistant Professor

 Gill-Rocha, the original inspiration for the storytelling night, understands the importance of storytelling in her own work and practice.
 “The nurses who want to tell their stories,” says Gill-Rocha, “even when funny or silly, shows that they really, truly, love their jobs, because telling the story makes you look back, remember, and see how far you’ve come.
 Telling a story makes you reflect and see how your thinking has changed from everything you’ve learned.”

-Come experience the stories of faculty, staff, and students who have a story they’d like to share.
+Come experience the stories of nursing faculty, college staff, and any students who have a story they’d like to share.
 Stories will be no longer than eight minutes each.
-If you have questions about storytelling in healthcare or want to rehearse your story before going on stage, contact Professor Page at email@example.com.
+If you have questions about storytelling in healthcare or want to rehearse your story before going on stage, contact Professor Page at firstname.lastname@example.org.